“Agility” is a word you’re probably hearing a lot these days – but what the heck does it actually mean?

 Instead of always placing the “big bet” with overgrown, expensive marketing executions, take it step by step.

 Agree on the goal you want to achieve, then etch out the most viable paths of least resistance.
-Focus your efforts further by breaking those paths down to smaller, more digestible pieces that you can test out.
+Being agile for business is all about focusing your efforts further by breaking those paths down to smaller, more digestible pieces that you can test out.

 Breaking your marketing projects, plans, and executions into smaller, more manageable pieces has endless (and satisfying!) benefits: